scop/bash-completion/README.md

    circumvent any file type restrictions put in place by the bash completion code.

+**Q. How can I override a completion shipped by bash-completion?**

+A. Install a local completion of your own appropriately for the desired command, and it will be loaded before the one shipped by us.
+See the next answer for details where to install it.

-**Q. How can I insert my own local completions without having to reinsert them every time you issue a new release?**
+**Q. Where should I install my own local completions?**

-A. Put them in `~/.bash_completion`, which is parsed at the end of the main completion script.
-See also the next question.
+A. Put them in `$XDG_DATA_HOME/bash-completion/completions` (or `~/.local/share/bash-completion/completions` if `$XDG_DATA_HOME` is not set) to have them loaded on demand.
+   See also the next question's answer for considerations for these files' names, they apply here as well.
+Alternatively, you can write them directly in `~/.bash_completion` which is loaded eagerly by our main script.

 **Q. I author/maintain package X and would like to maintain my own completion code for this package.
 Where should I put it to be sure